chriskyfung/chriskyfung.github.io/_posts/windows/2020-06-23-fix-windows10-boot-loop-after-fail-upgrade.md

 {% include picture.html img="windows/find-windows-10-build-number-in-winver" ext="png" alt="Find Windows 10 Build Number in winver" class="text-center" %}

 It will show the **About Windows** dialog.
 For example, the above screenshot has a Windows 10, Version 1903, Build 18362.
 This means an update to Windows 10 May 2020 Update is required.
-I recommend you to watch the video below, whic h introduces how to get the update by Windows engineer Savitha Quadros.
+I recommend you to watch the video below, which introduces how to get the update by Windows engineer Savitha Quadros.

 {% include youtube.html src="https://www.youtube.com/embed/YtqNzdrtrmw" %}

 Open the **Windows Update** from the Control panel.
-If you see "Download and install" as the first screenshot below, your device is ready for the update.
+If you see "Download and install" as the screenshot below, your device is ready for the update.
 You can click on it to run the process in the background.
 The updater will ask you to reboot your device when it finishes the job. 🥳👏

 {% include picture.html img="windows/windows-10-feature-update-2004" ext="png" alt="Windows Update - Feature update to Windows 10, version 2004" class="text-center" caption="Device is ready for update" %}

-However, you may see the warning sign as shown in the second screenshot below.
+However, you may see the warning sign as shown in the screenshot below.
 This indicates that it will have issues during updating or starting.
 Click on the "[Learn more](https://docs.microsoft.com/en-us/windows/release-information/status-windows-10-2004)" button in the Windows Update settings.
 One of my PCs associates with that.
 I tried to work around by downloading the ISO image file and manually update the Windows from a USB drive. _BOOM!..._ I crash my operation system.
 Thus, I don't recommend you force update your Windows 10 to the new build.

 {% include picture.html img="windows/windows-10-feature-update-2004-but-your-device-is-not-quite-ready" ext="png" alt="Windows Update - Feature update to Windows 10, version 2004.
 The Windows 10 May 2020 Update is on its way.
 We’re offering this update to compatible devices, but your device isn’t quite ready for it.
 Once your device is ready, you’ll see the update available on this page.
 There’s nothing you need to do at this time." class="text-center" caption="Device isn’t quite ready for update" %}